intrajp/analys/README.md

 ```
 - Show userssion count in recent 8 hours.
 - Show userssion count of today.
-- Download a file of usersession of today.
+- Download a file of usersession of a week.
 ```

 TODO